tomasanthony/cs598-project/README.md

 3. [Genetic Preprocessing](https://github.com/tomasanthony/cs598-project/tree/main/preprocess_genetic)
 4. [Image Preprocessing](https://github.com/tomasanthony/cs598-project/tree/main/preprocess_images)

-### Training
-The data, once preprocessed, can be uploaded into a Cloud Computing environment of choice or alternatively, the training can be done locally on a machine with a capable GPU.
-Google Colab was used in this project.

-The [final notebook](https://github.com/tomasanthony/cs598-project/blob/main/Team_112.ipynb) can then be executed to perform final data preprocessing and model training.

 ### Computational Feasibility Discussion
 The data, training methods, and ablations involved are computationally intensive, but feasible.
 The datasets used are not overly large.
 The imaging dataset contains a smaller number of images and